Chapter 2: Decisions, Decisions, Decisions.

 Consequently, we cannot compare dollar values that accrue or occur at different points in time.
 Our solution to this problem is compare costs and benefits over time by discounting.

 Discounting is the methods we use to consider the benefit and costs that accrue progressively.
-Discounting refers to the process of estimating the present value of a future cash flow.
-In our case we discount all benefits and costs into the present value as it provides a common metric for comparison.
+Discounting refers to the process of estimating the present value of a future cash flow or monetary values.
+Traditionally, in CBA we discount all benefits and costs into the present value as it provides a common metric for comparison.
 This means we express the monetary values received throughout the life of a project at the same point in time.

 Discounting is a key element in valuing future benefits and cost within a cost-benefit analysis framework.
 By discounting the expected value of benefits and costs, we can determine if giving up some consumption benefits today yields greater benefits in the future.
 Therefore, the need for discounting arises from opportunity costs in CBA.